CiprianFlorin-Ifrim/uno_recognition_computervision/README.md

 - added more comments

 NOTE: PYTESSERACT LIBRARY is now a must install, with a manual location override at the beginning of the file to specify the path.

+Version 0.4:
+- added digit recognition section with digit extraction as string/int
+- added digit extracted to uno card identification text placement
+- modified center cropping coordinates
+- changed morphology values used for a better result
+- added contour extraction for the image used on digit recognition in order to calculate perimeter/area+vertices and detect reverse, skip, +4,+2 cards
+- added extra comments

+NOTE: There is currently a problem where if the image is flipped horizontaly, the digit will NOT be recognized.
+Working on a solution!